G-Corp/kafe/doc/kafe.md

 Options:

 * `session_timeout :: integer()` : The coordinator considers the consumer dead if it receives no heartbeat after this timeout in ms. (default: 10000)

+* `rebalance_timeout :: integer()` : The maximum time that the coordinator will wait for each member to rejoin when rebalancing the group. (default: 20000)

 * `member_id :: binary()` : The assigned consumer id or an empty string for a new consumer.
 When a member first joins the group, the memberID must be empty (i.e. <<>>, default), but a rejoining member should use the same memberID from the previous generation.